Standard of living in Japan

 In the postwar decades, the standard of living in Japan has undergone a dramatic rise.
 Some observed changed has been a reduction of the gap between blue and white collar workers.
-What was once considered the "three sacred treasures", was possessed by 90% of households by 1964.
+A symbol of Japan's growing affluence was the widespread ownership of what were once considered the "three sacred treasures"—a television, a refrigerator, and a washing machine—by 1964, 90% of households had acquired all three.
 By the 1970's, the living conditions of the working class were considered to be as high as those in the West.
 Japanese consumers have benefited from the nation's economic growth, while in turn they have stimulated the economy through demand for sophisticated products, loyalty to domestically produced goods, and saving and pooling investment funds.
-But personal disposable income has not risen as fast as the economy as a whole in many years—at 1 percentage point less than average GNP growth in the late 1980s.
+However, despite the overall economic prosperity, personal disposable income did not increase as rapidly as the economy as a whole.
+By the late 1980s, it grew at a rate that was one percentage point lower than the average growth rate of Gross National Product (GNP).This disparity underscores the complexities of Japan’s economic development, as macroeconomic success did not always translate into commensurate gains for individual households.

 Overview

 The postwar years in Japan witnessed a steady rise in the average Japanese standard of living, together with a narrowing of differentials between blue-collar and white-collar workers.
 The wage gap between the two groups was considerably reduced, bonuses were established and raised for blue-collar workers, welfare facilities were made available to all employees, and the permanent employment guarantee was made available to regular blue-collar workers.